 IMPORTANT!
 Only biopsy submissions submitted in a concentration of 10% buffered formalin are acceptable.
 The liquid contents in the biopsy jars must be indicated and clearly labeled on the jars.
-Specimens from primates are not acceptable and will be shipped back to the submitting practice.

 Refer to: go.idexx.com/submitbiopsy.

 Choose the correct test code